tbedford/Notes/git_cheatsheet.md

 .gitmodules file (subdirectories -> repo)
 ```

-### When a submodule is needed to be updated you need to:
+### When a submodule needs to be updated you need to:

 1. Cd into submodule directory root
 2. Git checkout master